solstice333/Glift/README.md

                                axis.
 Exit 1 if VALUE is not a valid floating point
   -z, --zdepth=VALUE         depth of the extrusion VALUE units across the z
                                axis.
-Defaults to 50.
+Defaults to 15.
 Exit 1 if VALUE is a non- integer
   -t, --thickness-outline=VALUE
                              thickness of outline in VALUE units.
 Defaults to
-                               10. Exit 1 if VALUE is a non-integer -h, --help                 show this message and exit
+                               10. Exit 1 if VALUE is not a valid floating point -h, --help                 show this message and exit
 ```

 ## Example